SiliconLabs/wiseconnect/examples/snippets/wlan_ble/out_of_box_demo/readme.md

 ## Purpose/Scope

+The demo works with both the Wireless pro kit (WPK) and the SiWG917 dev kit.
+If the pro kit is used, the demo displays its status on the TFT-LCD display of the WPK baseboard.
+The SiWG917 dev kit does not have an onboard display.
+All device activities for the pro and dev kits can be observed on the serial terminal prints.

 SiWG917 establishes WLAN connectivity via BLE provisioning.
 SiWG917 then proceeds to ping [www.silabs.com](https://www.silabs.com) for 5 times, after which MQTT connectivity with a remote mosquitto broker [test.mosquitto.org](http://test.mosquitto.org) is established.
 Then Network processor of SiWG917 enters connected sleep state.
 If a message is published onto the topic from a MQTT client application [https://testclient-cloud.mqtt.cool/](https://testclient-cloud.mqtt.cool/) to which the module is subscribed (Si917_MQTT_RECEIVE), the NWP wakes up and displays the received data and goes back to sleep.
-If BTN0 on the WPK baseboard is pressed, SiWG917 publishes a message onto a MQTT topic named Si917_APP_STATUS.
+If BTN0 on the WPK baseboard or dev kit board is pressed, SiWG917 publishes a message onto a MQTT topic named Si917_APP_STATUS.
 The status of application is updated on the TFT-LCD display on the WPK baseboard, the same can be observed on the serial terminal prints as well.

 ## Prerequisites/Setup Requirements